Returns Thursday, June 19, 9:00-10:00 p.m., ET

-Director David Wellington's credits include the feature film "Long Day's Journey into Night," in which he transformed the acclaimed 1994 Stratford production of Eugene O'Neill's masterpiece into a powerful and fluid piece of cinema.
+Director David Wellington's credits include the feature film "Long Day's Journey Into Night" in which he transforms the acclaimed 1994 Stratford production of Eugene O'Neill's masterpiece into a powerful and fluid piece of cinema.
 The film won the best Canadian feature film award at the Toronto International Film Festival in 1996.
-In 1993 he wrote and directed "I Love a Man in Uniform."
+In 1993, he wrote and directed "I Love a Man in Uniform."
 The film was a Cannes Film Festival Directors' Fortnight selection and received international acclaim and numerous awards.

 RUSSELL COCHRANE, executive producer

 Russ Cochrane is a writer/producer who has earned acclaim for his work on a variety of projects ranging from cult favorites to award-winning series and movies.